sonofhypnos/thoughts/posts/vyvanse-half-life.md

 removed and/or metabolized in the body is proportional to the amount of drug in the body.
-Usually because the choice of point is essentially arbitrary is my understanding, people decided for processes like these, we will call a process like this to be \"on\" when we have reached 1/2 of the peak concentration and we will say it has stopped working when the drug has diminished to 1/2 of the peak concentration again.
+Usually because the choice of point is essentially arbitrary is my understanding, people decided for processes like these, we will call a process like this to be "on" when we have reached 1/2 of the peak concentration and we will say it has stopped working when the drug has diminished to 1/2 of the peak concentration again.